lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
    In the ACK format, this field also has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
 The CRC32 as 0xEDB88320 is recommended as the default algorithm for computing the MIC.
-Nevertheless, other algorithm MAY be mandated in the corresponding technology documents (e.g. technology-specific profiles).
+Nevertheless, other algorithms MAY be required in other LPWAN technology-specific documents (e.g. technology-specific profiles).

 *  C (MIC checked): C is a 1-bit field.
 This field is used in the ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
+A value of 1 represents a positive MIC check at the receiver side (i.e. the MIC computed by the receiver matches the received MIC).

 *  Retransmission Timer.
 It is used by a fragment sender after the transmission of a window to detect a transmission error  of the ACK corresponding to this window.
 Depending on the reliability mode, it will lead to a request for an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-error mode).
 The duration of this timer is not defined in this document and must be defined in the corresponding technology documents (e.g. technology-specific profiles).